Feeling exhausted, anxious — or just not yourself these days? You’re not alone.

 Introduce farm-fresh seasonal produce and experiment with home-cooked meals in your daily routine.

-Since there are different types of stress, it’s helpful to know what you might be dealing with at any given time, seek professional help and nip it at the bud.
+Since there are different types of stress, it’s helpful to know what you might be dealing with at any given time, seek professional help and nip it in the bud.

 Finally, work to reduce stress by learning to think differently.
 Knowing when to let something go will help prevent you from being upset and worrying that you aren’t good enough.